 - REM Sleep – Is usually 1.5h – 2h/night and is associated with mental recovery.

 - Lowest Resting HR (rHR)– You want to aim for a generally lower rHR which you will naturally achieve with better fitness and health.
-A high rHR will naturally follow intense training.
+A high rHR will naturally follow intense training or stressful times.
 An abnormally suppressed rHR can be an important sign of over-training/over-exertion (that’s bad).

 - Efficiency – Your real sleep time compared to your total time in bed.
 Aim for >95% ie falling asleep quickly

-- Tranquility – An undisturbed night’s sleep would be fully tranquil.
+- Tranquillity – An undisturbed night’s sleep would be fully tranquil.
 Avoid disturbances from snoring partners to spicy food.

 - Bedtime – Time you started to try to go to sleep